HeleneZablit/website-x0x0/index.md

 <div style="flex: 2; padding-left: 20px;">
     <h2></h2>
     <p>
       The results are varied: proximity doesn’t always equate to similarity in ratings.
 States like Maryland, nestled on the East Coast, show a striking alignment in their beer reviews with nearby states.
-But Louisiana, sitting comfortably in the heart of the South, reveals a surprising connection to California, far from its borders, rather than to neighboring Mississippi.
+But Louisiana, sitting comfortably in the heart of the South, reveals a surprising connection to California, far from its borders, rather than to neighbouring Mississippi.
 So there’s something more to simply being neighbours that influences a user's beer preferences.
 We are not giving up so easily, the search must go on!
     </p>
   </div>